 - Better understand why and when you smoke

-- Choose a quitting method that is safe, effective and suits you
+- Choose a way to quit that is safe, effective and suits you

 - Learn more about what to expect after quitting, including coping with withdrawal symptoms.